 And don’t forget to take a minute to feel proud of raising your child.
 Parenting is not a job for wimps, right?
 You did what you set out to accomplish!
 And reaching this point is a huge blessing!

-There is more I would love to share so check back later in the week for Coping When Kids Leave Home Part II.
+There is more I would love to share so read here for Coping When Kids Leave Home Part II.

 Are you approaching this stage or have gone through this?
 Feel free to share some of your thoughts below in the comments.
 I know I and others would feel comforted hearing from you.